Here's a breakdown of some of the benefits and drawbacks of RISE personal loans.

 - You must have an active, valid checking account.

-Rise has telephone customer service hours seven days a week:
+RISE has telephone customer service hours seven days a week.
+You can reach a support agent at 866-580-1226 between these hours:

 Editorial disclosure: All reviews are prepared by Bankrate.com staff.
 Opinions expressed therein are solely those of the reviewer and have not been reviewed or approved by any advertiser.
 The information, including rates and fees, presented in the review is accurate as of the date of the review.
 Check the data at the top of this page and the lender’s website for the most current information.